The tradition continues: Giving thanks after Thanksgiving

 Even in the midst of a chaotic pandemic, there is still a time to give thanks.
-On Nov.
-18, Senior Class Cabinet will be hosting the annual cherished event of Senior Thanksgiving.
+On December 3rd Senior Class Cabinet will be hosting the annual cherished event of Senior Thanksgiving.
+There is also a senior class shirt for sale.
+The deadline is October 29th.

 Returning to school during the pandemic meant making adjustments and adapting to a new sense of normalcy for students.
 Not only have the students had to adjust, but the annual events needed adjusting as well like homecoming, the student section, senior breakfast, senior picnic and graduation.
 However, even with all the changes, the administration and class cabinet want to give the seniors a memorable final year as much as possible.